XIVStats/XIVStats-Gatherer-Java/README.md

 The player ID can be determined by looking at the URL for the lodestone profile page of a given player.

+A pre-built JAR of the Java application can be found [here](http://download.reidweb.com/xivstats/XIVStats.zip).

 ## Notes

 The java package relies on the [jsoup](http://jsoup.org/) library, the program will not compile without it.